-How are you working towards becoming a successful blogger?
+How are you working towards becoming a better blogger?

 Author Bio: Ryan Biddulph is a blogger, author and world traveler who’s been featured on Richard Branson’s Virgin Blog, Forbes, Fox News, Entrepreneur, John Chows Dot Com and Neil Patel Dot Com.
 He has written and self-published 126 bite-sized eBooks on Amazon.
 Ryan can help you retire to a life of island hopping through smart blogging at Blogging From Paradise.